Ghost Trees

 Artist Statement:

 My previous work highlighted sharp focus and deep depth of field.
 I had tried for years to find an entry into a representation of how I see and feel the world through photography, but all attempts failed until Ghost Trees.
-Ghost Trees served as a portal into embracing what is and discovering new ways of making images.
+Ghost Trees served as a portal into embracing what is and discovering new ways of seeing.

-Loss, memory and beauty all have the power to transform us.
-It is my hope that the viewer senses both the loss and beauty of these trees and becomes inspired to preserve the beauty of nature before it is lost.
+Loss and beauty have the power to transform us.
+I hope the viewer senses both the loss and beauty of these trees and feels inspired to preserve the beauty of nature before it is lost.

 AWARDS